lokenx/plexrequests-js/README.md

 For a more automated process that will cross-check Plex content you already have amongst other things check out my other repo [https://github.com/lokenx/plexrequests](plexrequests).

-Sample can be seen here
+Sample can be seen [http://lokenx.github.io/plexrequests-js/](here!)